-VAT is charged at the prevailing rate (which is currently 20%) on all our fees, and many of the disbursements which we may incur on your behalf.
+VAT is charged at the prevailing rate (which is currently 20%) on all our fees (unless the instructing client is non-resident).
+VAT will be applied to some of the disbursements which we may incur on your behalf.

 Who would do the work and how is it supervised?